-Dr. Erin Conlon is a licensed naturopathic physician completing her first year of residency in a split position between National University of Natural Medicine (NUNM) and A Woman’s Time naturopathic medical clinics.
+Dr. Erin Conlon is a licensed naturopathic physician completing her second year of residency in a split position between National University of Natural Medicine (NUNM) and A Woman’s Time naturopathic medical clinics.
 She graduated from NUNM, achieving honors in both her Doctorate in Naturopathic Medicine and her Master of Science in Integrative Medicine Research programs.

 Her clinical interest is in evidence-based primary care with an emphasis women’s health.
 She has robust experience in diverse clinical settings including outpatient primary care, community clinics, hospital care, and as a global medical volunteer.
 She has also completed additional specialty rotations in naturopathic women’s health and conventional gynecology and obstetrics.
 Her integrative approach to patient care is founded in evidence-based medicine where she incorporates both standard-of-care as well as naturopathic treatments such as diet, lifestyle, and botanical medicine.

 While completing her master degree, Dr. Conlon conducted and presented research on topics such as chronic vaginitis, interstitial cystitis, breast cancer, and integrative medicine.
 Dr. Conlon continues to write and publish research on naturopathic and integrative medicine and recently received a Making A Difference Award for Excellence in Research.

 Outside of the clinic, Dr. Conlon can be found hiking, exercising, practicing yoga, and spending time with her family and friends.